 Throughout the month, you can expect beautiful sunny weather and very comfortable temperatures.
 Although one of the “coolest” months of the year, February is also one of the months that sees the least precipitation.

-Highlights include massive Fort Jefferson, which is the largest brick building in the Americas, stunning beaches, and world-class snorkeling and scuba diving.
+Highlights include massive Fort Jefferson, which is the largest brick building in the Americas, stunning beaches, world-class snorkeling and scuba diving, and camping on the beach.

 Tours, whether by plane or boat, depart from Key West.
 The Yankee Freedom catamaran is the most popular way to get to the Dry Tortugas from Key West.